 3. If the authorization is revoked, the NEF removes the service specific parameters from the UDR.

-4. The NEF informs the AF that the service parameters authorisation status has changed by sending Nnef_ServiceParameter_Notify Request (GPSI, TLTRI, Result) message to the AF.
+4. The NEF informs the AF that the service parameters authorisation status has changed by sending Nnef_ServiceParameter_Notify Request (GPSI, External Group Id, TLTRI, Result) message to the AF.

 5. The AF responds to the NEF with Nnef_ServiceParameter_Notify Response message.